BDAthans/InternetCheck/README.md

 InternetCheck uses DNS lookups and ICMP (ping) requests to monitor the status of internet connectivity.
 It targets five key domains for these checks: google.com, microsoft.com, yahoo.com, amazon.com, and cisco.com.
 The application utilizes the Windows API for executing DNS and ICMP requests, ensuring compatibility exclusively with Windows operating systems.

-The application is self-contained with all necessary libraries statically linked, thus requiring no additional installations.
+The application is self-contained with all necessary libraries statically linked, requiring no additional installations.

 ## Installation & Execution